-Welcome to the HISTORICAL FICTION SERIES site.
-An exciting, epic list of historical fiction series.
+Welcome to the Historical Fiction Series site, a colossal reading list of historical fiction series!
 This list is arranged by various sub-genres.
-Many of the books could easily be cross-categorized, but are not.
-They have been assigned a category which best reflects story context, and what made sense to me.
-If you don't find something in one category, check another.
+Many of the books could be cross-categorized, but are not.
+If you don't find something in one category, just check another.
+I hope this list leads to many new reading discoveries.

 "Aelric" 6 +? series by Richard Blake.
 Series set in 7th century Rome and Constantinople.
 Features an Anglo-Saxon somewhat anti-hero clerk who becomes involved in activities (naïve or self-serving) within the world of Rome versus Greece.
 Series begins with "Conspiracies of Rome".